aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/size.md

 ## Remarks

-In [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md), this also sets the localScale of the letter slot to (size.x, size.y, 1.0) * 0.07.
+In [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md), this also sets the localScale of the letter slot to (size.x, size.y, 1.0) * 0.07.
 This essentially scales everything down to 7% of the new size.

 Additionally, the bleep volume is adjusted to the new size's magnitude which will make bleeps go louder or softer depending on the new size.